-2017-Oroville Dam Spillway Emergency and Feather River Flooding emergency spillway at Oroville Dam.
+2017 - Oroville Dam Spillway Emergency and Feather River Flooding

+As described in Note 15, "Significant Events," historical amounts of rainfall occurred in January and February 2017 causing widespread flooding throughout California, including in the Oroville and Feather River area.
+As further described in Note 15, during the storms and rainfall, significant damage occurred to both the control spillway and emergency spillway at Oroville Dam.
 As a result, DWR operated the control spillway and Dam facilities to address this situation.
 In addition, because of a concern about the potential failure of the emergency spillway, the Butte County Sherriff issued an evacuation order for Oroville and the surrounding communities on February 12, 2017.
 The evacuation order was lifted on February 14, 2017.
+A number of claims and lawsuits have been filed as a result of these events.